 Ms. Minne attended the UCLA School of Law.
 While in law school, Ms. Minne served as a judicial extern for the Honorable Enrnest M. Hiroshige of the Los Angeles Superior Court.
 Ms. Minne also served as an intern with the California Attorney General’s office.
 Ms. Minne is admitted to practice law in all California State and Federal Courts.

 Prior to transitioning to the legal field, Mr. Jimenez worked as a teacher in public, private, and charter schools.
-He is fluent in Spanish and is a member of the Mexican American Bar Association of Los Angeles county.
-During his free time, he enjoys riding motorcycles, running, and coaching soccer for his daughters.
+He is fluent in Spanish and is a member of the Mexican American Bar Association of Los Angeles County.
+Mr. Jimenez attended Southwestern School of Law.
+Mr. Jimenez is admitted to practice law in all California State Courts.

 Mr. Kangavari is an Associate Attorney with PLG.
 Prior to joining PLG, Mr. Kangavari worked at a plaintiff-side employment law firm where he gained valuable litigation experience in discrimination, harassment, and wrongful termination cases, as well as wage and hour class actions.
 At PLG, Mr. Kangavari continues to expand his practice full-time in wage and hour class actions.

 Mr. Kangavari received his undergraduate degree from University of Southern California and thereafter attended Loyola Law School, Los Angeles.
 While in law school, Mr. Kangavari clerked at a prominent plaintiff-side litigation firm and participated in the Loyola Immigrant Justice Clinic.

 Ryan D. Aliman